schiehll/react-globally/README.md

 ## Usage

-First you have to wrap you app with the `Provider` given it teh initial state:
+First you have to wrap your app with the `Provider` giving it the initial state:

 ```js
 // index.js